RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab01.md

 If errors occur: read the error messages and try to figure out what needs changing.
 Don't just randomly make changes, but instead really think about the problem and how to fix it.
 Ask the TA for help only if you are truly stumped, but give it at least 5-10 minutes worth of study first.

-## Step 7: Submit rugfit2.cpp, and verify your work
+## Step 7: Submit rugfit2.cpp, and upload yourfiles to github

 Submit Lab01 at https://submit.cs.ucsb.edu/, or use the following command from a CS terminal: